VolumeGraphics/traits/README.md

 constexpr auto DefaultConstructible = [] <typename T> () { return std::is_default_constructible_v<T>; };
 ```

+This supports a range of use cases.

-Constraints can be used to check arbitrary type properties.
+#### constraints can check arbitrary type properties

+Sometimes you want to ensure not only the behaviors of a type, but also other characteristics.

 ```c++
 constexpr auto Empty = [] <typename T> () { return std::is_empty_v<T>; };